 Wildstorm / Image Comics

 Cole's natural talents landed him in a group called Team 7, a special operations unit whose main purpose was to safeguard the United States' national security overseas.
 The team consisted of John "Topkick" Lynch, Marc " Backlash" Slayton, Jackson "Arclight" Dane, Philip "Bulleteer" Chang, Stephen "Wraparound" Callahan, Alex "Slaphammer" Fairchild and Michael "Deathblow" Cray.
 Cole's handle in the group was Deadeye.
-The group was purposely exposed to a substance called the Gen-Factor which gave the team a variety of psionic powers.
-In Deathblow's case, these powers didn't show up until 20 years later.
-The exposure to the Gen-Factor affected most of the members' morality and mental health.
-After the team was exposed to the substance and became Gen-Actives, the team was labeled as Gen12.
+The group was purposely exposed to a substance called the Gen-Factor which gave the team members a variety of psionic powers and affected most of the members' morality and mental health.
+After the team became Gen-Actives, the team was labeled as Gen12.
 Several members of the team were either killed, died or committed suicide due to the side-effects of the exposure.
-Cole began to believe his superiors at I.O., specifically Miles Craven, were behind the experiments on them.
-After this, he had a violent falling out with his team leader, John Lynch.
+Cole believed his superiors at I.O., specifically Miles Craven, were behind the experiments on them.
+He had a violent falling out with his team leader, John Lynch.
 Cole took charge and came up with a plan to combine the teams' mental powers against a low-yield nuclear missile that was targeted at the team by Craven as a test of their abilities.
-After this incident, the team (except Lynch and Cray) went into hiding, but was later persuaded by Cray to return to I.O.

 Soon, he joined another team with the same name alongside Lord Emp, Spartan and an arms dealer by the name of Noir.
 After Emp's ascension Cole sank into depression, he began drinking and having one night stands with women who looked like Zealot.
 One night she returned, but Grifter was too drunk to recognize her.
 After a night of sex, she left him before he realized who she was.
 She had come back to destroy the (Earth-based) Coda because they had betrayed the teachings and she was going to kill every member of the Coda, but spared Cole's life due to their history together and close relationship.
 After this meeting he straightened out his life and joined Jack Marlowe's (Spartan) Halo Corporation.
 During this time Cole was mind controlled by a villain named Tao.
 Tao made him shoot his friend, John Lynch which left him in a coma.
 These events were erased from his memories by Tao.